Marketing a real estate property is one of the most difficult things to do in business today.

 Add Glidecam/Steadicam footage to create a seamless video tour.

 A Glidecam/Steadicam (like DJI’s Ronin pictured above) is a handheld version of the same 3-axis gimbal that most high-quality camera drones use to keep their shots steady vibration-free.

 You mount your DSLR or HD video camera on it and use your hands to orient the shot.
 The camera swings freely in its mount, insulated from sudden moves and vibrations.

 In real estate marketing, Glidecams & Steadicams are used to take smooth, immersive ground-level video tours, especially walk-ins, walk-throughs, and walk-outs.

-Because the quality of video shot from a steadicam looks identical to a camera drone’s video, using both of these methods on your shoot means the end result will look seamless.
+Because the quality of video shot from a Steadicam looks identical to a camera drone’s video, using both of these methods on your shoot means the result will look seamless.
 This is especially important if you want to mix-and-match interior and exterior shots into a single clip.